SevenW/Plugwise-2-py/README.md

 It also serves as a controller of the switches, and it can be used to upload switching/standby schedules to the circles.

 The interface to control is a file interface.
-There are three configuration files:
+There are four configuration files:
+- pw-hostconfig.json: some host/sserver specific settings.
 - plugwise.cfg: intended as static configuration of the plugs.
-- plugwise_control.csv: dynamic configuration
+- plugwise_control.csv: dynamic configuration.
 - schedule.csv: contains one or more week-schedules to switch the plugs on and off.

 Changes to the two .csv files are automatically picked up by PW-logger.py and applied.